Some unseasonably warm spring-like weather, along with an extra jar of dandelion-infused olive oil I had on hand, inspired this shampoo bar recipe.

 To Make the Dandelion Infused Oil

 Gather flowers from places that haven’t been sprayed with chemicals or used as a bathroom site for animals.
 Dandelions often have bugs or ants on them, so let the container sit outside for a few hours before bringing in.
-They are a pretty important food source for several little critters, including honeybees, in the spring, so leave 3 or 4 flowers for every one that you pick.
+They are a pretty important food source for several little critters and native pollinators in the spring, so leave 3 or 4 flowers for every one that you pick.

 Since dandelions have a high water content, you should let the flowers dry for a few days before infusing in oil to avoid mold and potential spoilage.
 Spread the fresh dandelions out on a clean dishtowel or paper towels in a single layer to air dry for a few days.
 Some blossoms might turn to fluff while they dry, but they’re still fine to use.